DKISTDC/level2/README.md

 Questions
 --------

-- [ ] L2 data and metadata should be available from the existing metadata store, portal, etc. Do we publish data to the metadata store?
-To search support directly?  does metadata store read from us? or is there a downstream 3rd service which unifies metadata and other sources?
-  - Avoid data interdependencies.
-  - Need to redraw L1 service boundaries?
-- [ ] (Tony) We need local persistence to know the state of what worked has already been performed, but a new DB may increase the workload for Tony.
-Using an existing database creates an unwanted dependency.
+- [ ] (Tony) We need local persistence but a new DB may increase the workload for Tony.
+  * adding fields to existing tables creates an unwanted dependency and slows dev
-  - use existing postgres instance for search support with new tables?
+  * same physical postgres instance with different tables?
+(Prefix?)
 - [ ] Who chooses which OP to process next?
-Do we manually choose one and notify Han, or do they choose from a list we provide?
+  * do we mark A as "work on this  next?"
+  * or does Han scan available work and choose?
+  * who gets yelled at if something doesn't get done?

 Answers
 --------
 - [x] Han wants to work on OPs, not datasets.
 How do we know when an OP is complete?
-  - There is no reliable metadata for this: OPs do not exist at the metadata level yet.
-It was suggested that we wait a certain number of days for all datasets to appear before assuming it is ready.
+  - OPs do not exist at the metadata level yet
+  - Wait a certain number of days for all datasets to appear before assuming it is ready.
+- [x] How does L2 data become available to the system?
+  - L2 will store OP metadata related to inversions
+  - Metadata store will aggregate this information and introduce an OP schema

 Service Graph
 -------------